The programme is divided into five distinct phases of training, each being one year in duration:

 The second half of R1 is a short introduction to advanced modalities such as CT, MR, and Mammography as well as practical coaching in basic Ultrasonography.

-Once an R1 resident passes a National Plain Film Exam held in January, he/she can start doing calls in February.
+Once an R1 resident passes a National Plain Film Exam, he/she can start doing calls.
 The resident’s duties involve live reporting of emergency films and some inpatient films.
-The next morning, he/she has to participate in the departmental teaching but will have the rest of the day off.

 The R2 year sees a transition from a radiology-based form of teaching to a clinical-based experience.
 The R2 resident will join the Thoracic and Abdominal (Body) and Musculoskeletal (MSK) teams in their daily work in CT and MRI, as well as participate in the clinico-radiological conferences and discussions with clinicians.
 Each R2 resident also gets a 3-month rotation to Neuro-Radiology at the National Neuroscience Institute as well as their first 2-month rotation to Vascular and Interventional Radiology (VIR).